usa-covid-aequologica-net/usa.covid.aequologica.net/README.md

 You may find cumbersome all this typing (read: you are not a geek).
 But wait, you can configure all these options with the - hopefully - intuitive user interface of the application, and boom! one click on the "permalink" button at the top right of the screen will generate the well-formed link with all information and have it copied to the clipboard.
 Now, you may go back to Whatsapp, paste the link, and resume the conversation.

+## All this clicking ?

+You may find cumbersome all this clicking (read: …).
+But wait, you can ~~~~configure all these options~~~~ set / add /remove countries with the - hopefully - intuitive speech recognition interface of the application.

+Valid speech recognition commands are (full specification at the end of this document):

+* "reset"
+* "clear"
+* "set" + a list of countries
+* "add" + a list of countries
+* "remove" + a list of countries
+* "select" + one country
+* "all" = all countries

 ![UI explained](./img/png/screenshot6-UI-explained.png "UI explained")

 ## Sweden